AlexBenton/Teaching/README.md

 # Sample code for lectures

 This directory contains sample code for lectures.
-The current year's lecture samples are at the root of the repo.
+The current series is [AdvGraph1415](https://github.com/AlexBenton/Teaching/tree/master/AdvGraph1415).

 Code for previous years is not maintained or supported.